subsquid/docs/docs/tutorials/create-a-simple-squid.md

 ### Events wrappers generation

-The **"Fire Squid"** release allows to collapse the metadata exploration and the type-safe wrappers generation steps into one, by specifying the URL of the Squid Archive dedicated to the blockchain subject of the project in the `specVersion` field in the `typegen.json` config file.
-In doing so, it is possible to skip launching the `metadata-explore` command from the previous section and generate type-safe interfaces with only one command, as explained below.
+Good news!
+Subsquid's recent **"FireSquid"** release enables us to collapse metadata exploration and the above type-safe wrappers generation section into a single step.
+We can do this by specifying the URL of the relevant Archive in the `specVersion` field of the `typegen.json` config file.

+By doing this, we no longer have to launch the `metadata-explore` command from the previous section.
+We will be able to generate type-safe interfaces with only one command, as explained below.

-This is the best course of actions and the advised procedure going forward.
-This is because the newest version of Squid Archives store the chain's metadata information and the `typegen` command is able to leverage that.
+This is the best course of action, and the advised procedure going forward.
+This is because the newest version of Archives stores the chain's metadata information.
+The `typegen` command is able to leverage this stored metadata.

-That being said, we need to make a few changes in the `typegen.json` configuration file, to adapt it to our purposes, and we do that by specifying the events that we are interested in, for this project.
+That being said, to adapt it to our purposes, we still need to make a few changes to the `typegen.json` configuration file.
+We do that by specifying the events that we are interested in.

-Similar to what's been said in the previous chapter, this requires knowledge of the blockchain itself and some research might be required, but in the case of this example, the events are:
+Please note: Doing this requires knowledge of the blockchain itself and some research may be required.
+In the case of this example, the events are:

 * `WorksReportSuccess` from the `swork` pallet
 * `JoinGroupSuccess` from the same pallet